 NSW Service Medallion

-The NSW Service Medallion is awarded to employees who have completed 40 or more years of excellent service for the NSW Government.
+The NSW Service Medallion is awarded to employees who have completed 40 or more years of meritorious service for the NSW Government.
 The NSW Service Medallion is commonly referred to as the 40 Year Service Medallion.

 Eligibility and criteria